 The words resounded in my ears: aged out.
 Seven months prior, without so much as a warning, my green card application essentially disintegrated.
 I lived in blissful ignorance for those seven months, carrying on the same belief I had had for the last 11 years, that soon enough we’d get the call saying we were granted permanent residency, that I, along with my family, would be given a real social security number and the ability to work and stay in the United States.

-The actual call offered instead the stark reality – that chance was gone for me.
+The actual call instead offered the stark reality – that chance was gone for me.
 Tears streamed down my face as I continued walking unsteadily through the quad, listening to the details, and briefly considering how I must look to all of these students passing by.

 From the outside, I would have probably assumed I was the recipient of a failing grade, or else just had been dumped by some guy.
 Had I not cried for both of these reasons in the last few years?
 How ridiculous that seemed now.
-Unbeknownst to those walking by, at that very moment my dad was bringing up the one suggestion of the lawyer that could perhaps allow me a chance at a green card after all.
+Unbeknownst to those walking by, at that very moment, my dad was bringing up the one suggestion of the lawyer that could perhaps allow me a chance at a green card after all.
 To quote the lawyer, “Does she have a boyfriend she could marry?”
 Really?!

 My younger brother could sum up better than I could the set of circumstances that led to this gaping hole in policy which allowed countless young people like myself to wait for years and years for a green card, only to find out on our 21st birthdays that we were no longer welcome in the United States.

 Whether it was the constantly-changing landscape of immigration policy and precedents or our lawyer’s inexcusable ineptitude, we didn’t know and it didn’t exactly matter at that point.
-I’ll let the fact that an 18-year-old food science major having been the one who found out the truth speak for itself.
+I’ll let the fact that an 18-year-old food science major had been the one who found out the truth speak for itself.

 The big questions remained: would I be allowed to finish my studies?
 Would I be able to graduate?
 I had lived in North Carolina since I was 10 years old.
 I loved Canada and had returned almost every summer since we moved, either to visit family or work.
 It was an inextricable part of my identity, and yet “home “was invariably North Carolina, which held my family, my best friends, and my visions of the future.